Get your Kids to Sleep on Vacation

 This suit really is magic!
 For real.
 My youngest son was taking 30-minute naps until we used this suit and now he sleeps 3 hours a nap.
 I can not recommend this product enough.
 It’s great because its easily packable and helps to create a similar sleep environment even if the crib, playpen, bed etc is different than whats at home.

 We use the Phil and Ted’s traveler on vacation and I absolutely love this crib.
 It is super compact and light, it is longer than a typical playpen which is great for taller children, and it is easy to set up.
 Depending on our accommodation we may also use the crib/playpen they provide but it is nice to have something that my kids are used to so that its another familiar thing in their bedtime routine.

 Plan flight times with naps in mind

 Depending on the length of the flight and the temperament of your child you may want to plan a flight that coincides well with nap time.
 Usually, I put the baby in the baby carrier 30 minutes before the flight boards and start walking.
 Hopefully baby will be asleep for the first half of the flight this way.

 If you are planning to take a red-eye flight with your little one, check out these awesome tips by ‘Have Diapers, Will Travel’

 Use a baby monitor to enjoy your vacation

-The last thing I want to do on vacation is sit in a small dark room from 7pm onwards.
+The last thing I want to do on vacation is sit in a small dark room from 7 pm onwards.
 When we go on vacation we always bring our baby monitor with us.
 This is why we tend to prefer suites or villas that have a separate bedroom or even better a pool or lounge space close by.
 Occasionally we haven’t had room for our monitor or the concrete walls have interrupted the signal.
-In this case we use the app iCloud baby monitor.
-It works over wifi so as long as your are connected to wifi you can keep an eye on your kids.
+In this case, we use the app iCloud baby monitor.
+It works on wifi so as long as you are connected to wifi you can keep an eye on your kids.

 Dealing with Jet Lag?